weaveworks/weave/README.md

 The same password must be specified for all weave peers; it is the a component in the creation of ephemeral session keys for connections between peers.

+### External access

+Services running in containers on a weave network can be made accessible to the outside world (or, more generally, other networks) from any weave host, regardless of where the service containers are located.

+Say we want to make our 'nc' "service" that is running in the container on $HOST1 accessible to the outside world via $HOST2.
+This requires the following steps on $HOST2...

+1. Add a NAT masquerading rule for the entire weave network.
+This needs to be done just once.

+        host2# iptables -t nat -A POSTROUTING -d 10.0.0.2/16 ! -s 10.0.0.2/16 -j MASQUERADE

+   The IP address and netmask are the same as given in the `weave launch` command.

+2. Add an IP address to the weave bridge.
+This needs to be done once for every weave application subnet.

+        host2# ip addr add dev weave 10.0.1.102/24

+   The address must be on the destination container's weave subnet and not already in use.

+3. Add a NAT rule to route from the outside world to the destination container service.
+This needs to be done once for every service we want to expose.

+        host2# iptables -t nat -A PREROUTING -p udp -i eth0 --dport 2211 -j DNAT --to-destination 10.0.1.1:4422

+    Here we are assuming that the "outside world" is connecting to
+    $HOST2 via 'eth0'.
+We want UDP traffic to port 2211 on the external IPs to be routed to our 'nc' service, which is running on port 4422 in the container with IP 10.0.1.1.

+With the above in place, we can connect to our 'nc' service from anywhere with

+    nc -u $HOST2 2211

+Similar NAT rules to the above can used to expose services provided by containers on the weave network not just to outside world but also other, internal, networks.

 ### Multi-cloud networking